 The building of Giraffe Heights was one of the early projects carried out by current owners, Parques Reunidos, and incorporates various "visitor-friendly" features, such as high and low level viewing, a raised paddock walkway and a feeding platform.

-The walkway alongside the paddock enabled visitors to have a better view of the animals whilst they were outside as well as the very attractive blesbok, a group of three dark chestnut-coloured antelope which share the field with the giraffes.
+The walkway alongside the paddock enabled visitors to have a better view of or four female giraffes whilst they were outside, as well as the very attractive blesbok, a group of three dark chestnut-coloured antelope which share the field with the giraffes.

 2010 also saw the introduction of public feeds of the giraffes, a very popular pastime indeed.
 What a privilege to be able to feed browse to these magnificent creatures and be so close as to look directly into their eyes and feel their breath on your hands.